 Discrepancies in data: Why don’t the numbers always match up?

 Accuracy is essential in mobile attribution.
 When receiving data from multiple platforms, channels, and campaigns, however, the numbers don’t always add up.
 On one dashboard, you have 5,005 installs; on another, 7,246.
 Why are the numbers different?
 At Adjust, we know data accuracy is paramount for mobile marketers.
-Therefore, we’ll look at common discrepancies across platforms before zoning in on issues only found on certain vendors, including Google, Apple, and Meta/Facebook.
+In the context of the privacy-first era, it’s even more crucial that we’re able to understand as well as rely and act upon the data we have to work with.
+Therefore, we’ll look at common discrepancies across platforms before zoning in on issues only found using certain vendors, including Google, Apple, and Meta/Facebook.

-Data discrepancy occurs when two or more comparable data sets don’t align.
+A data discrepancy occurs when two or more comparable data sets don’t align.
 For example, app marketers may note a numerical difference for a metric on one platform versus another.
-Different dashboards present data differently, and the reasons may vary on why the data does not match.
+Different dashboards present data differently, and the reasons why the data doesn’t match may vary.

 How do you identify discrepancies in data?